wgroeneveld/brainbaking/content/post/2021/01/the-productive-programmer-on-mac.md

 ![](../icon-firefox.png#right)

 In 2010, Selenium and WebDriver was thé tool to automate your browser, and to write acceptance tests with.
 Nowadays, we have [Cypress](https://www.cypress.io/) and others that are gaining popularity.
 One thing that struck me in that Devoxx presentation was, why limit the usage of these tools to your workday?
 They can also be useful to automate mundane things such as form completions - outside of the enterprise application you're working on.
 [Tampermonkey](https://www.tampermonkey.net/scripts.php) and [MonkeyScripts](https://monkeyscripts.org/) also fall into this category.

 Think about it - how many hours a day do you spend on a computer?
 I bet 80% of that time, you have at least one tab open in a browser, looking for something (shady?).
 Do not overlook your browser habits when thinking about automation.
+A recent one I discovered myself lately: in Firefox, there's a "[search for text](https://support.mozilla.org/en-US/kb/accessibility-features-firefox-make-firefox-and-we?redirectslug=Accessibility&redirectlocale=en-US) as you start typing" option that allows me to completely omit pressing `⌘+F`.

 ### 4. Canonicality